yomidevs/yomitan/README.md

 2. Tick the checkbox labeled *Enable Anki integration* (Anki must be running with [AnkiConnect](https://foosoft.net/projects/anki-connect) installed).
 3. Select the type of template to configure by clicking on either the *Terms* or *Kanji* tabs.
 4. Select the Anki deck and model to use for new creating new flashcards of this type.
-5. Fill the model fields with markers corresponding to the information you wish to include (several can be used):
+5. Fill the model fields with markers corresponding to the information you wish to include (several can be used at once).
+Advanced users can also configure the actual [Handlebars](http://handlebarsjs.com/) templates used to create the flashcard contents (this is strictly optional).

     #### Markers for Term Cards ####